kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

 We will now delete the **Target** switch to allow for the switch to be discovered automatically during the **Plug and Play (PnP)** process.
 In order to accomplish this complete the following tasks:

-   1. Within DNA Center Navigate to *Provision>Inventory*.
+   1. Within Catalyst Center Navigate to *Provision>Inventory*.

       ![json](./images/DNAC-InventoryProvision-menu.png?raw=true "Import JSON")